geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 You are the Enterprise Administrator for Adatum Corporation, and you have Microsoft 365 deployed in a virtualized lab environment.
 In this lab, you will manage administration delegation by assigning administrator roles to several of your users, configure Azure Rights Management and Compliance, and monitor and troubleshoot Microsoft 365.

-In this lab, you will take on the persona of Holly Dickson, Adatum’s Enterprise Administrator.
+In this lab, you will take on the persona of Holly Spencer, Adatum’s Enterprise Administrator.
 If you’ll recall, in the prior lab you created Holly’s Microsoft 365 user account and assigned her the Microsoft 365 Global Administrator role.
 As Holly, you will now begin managing Adatum’s Microsoft 365 tenant.

 ### ‎Task 1 - Assign Delegated Administrators in the Microsoft 365 Admin Center

-As Holly Dickson, Adatum’s Enterprise Administrator (and Microsoft 365 Global Admin), you will use the Microsoft 365 Admin Center to assign administrator rights to several users.
+As Holly Spencer, Adatum’s Enterprise Administrator (and Microsoft 365 Global Admin), you will use the Microsoft 365 Admin Center to assign administrator rights to several users.

 1. If you’re not logged into the Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.

 2. After completing Lab 1, you are still signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
-In this lab, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s Enterprise Admin (whom you previously assigned a Microsoft 365 Global Admin role).
+In this lab, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Spencer, Adatum’s Enterprise Admin (whom you previously assigned a Microsoft 365 Global Admin role).
 Therefore, you must log out of Microsoft 365 as the MOD Administrator and log back in as Holly.<br/>

 	On the Microsoft 365 admin center tab, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser, and in the **My account** pane, select **Sign out.** <br/>